IS PORCELAIN STRONGER THAN STONEWARE

 Decorated Mod Dot Blue 12 Pieces Porcelain Dinnerware Set.

-WHAT IS THE STRONGEST DINNERWARE MATERIAL?
+IS PORCELAIN THE STRONGEST CLAY?

 Sarah Emirone